shubham-819/AudioBookPython/README.md

 ## Notes
 - The Google Document must be publicly accessible (anyone with the link can view).
-- This API fetches data from pandanovel.org.
-Previously it was using novelbin.me, but has been updated to use pandanovel.org.
+- This API fetches data from novelfire.net.
-- The API endpoints remain the same, but the underlying implementation has changed.
 - The text-to-speech functionality uses Edge TTS, which provides high-quality voice synthesis.